-amit roy amit roy::They constantly strum at his thigh when he is not holding his instrument, and the worn nails look as though they have been playing the sitar for eternity.
+amit roy::They constantly strum at his thigh when he is not holding his instrument, and the worn nails look as though they have been playing the sitar for eternity.

 He took his first steps in indian classical music at the age of five or six, and built his current 20string sitar himself some 30 years ago, even handcarving the tuning pegs in the form of lotus flowers.